Yandex Cloud

 • Create a service account with the vpc.user role.

-• In the project settings, add the subnet and service account.
+• In the project settings, add the subnet and the service account you created.

 You can also use basic images from other libraries.